The partnership agreement is a contract between the partners. It agrees the terms of the business. A Partnership Agreement deals with:

 Our law firm’s partnership agreement reduces the joint liability between you and your other partners:

-Because you built a Partnership Agreement with our firm, you can seek out your rogue business partner who bought a Ferrari under the business name and sue him.
+Because you built a Partnership Agreement with our firm, you can seek out your rogue business partner who bought a Ferrari under the partnership and sue him.

-Neither a partnership nor a trust is an ‘entity’.
-In contrast, a human and a company is an entity.
+Neither a partnership nor a trust is a legal ‘entity’.
+In contrast, a human and a company is a legal entity.
 Nevertheless, tax records are usually prepared for a partnership (or a trust).
 But generally, only the partners (or beneficiaries) pay tax on the revenue.

 Partnerships are a common structure for business owners to manage businesses.